• Skip to main content

 Dairy free pancakes with buttermilk?
 That seems impossible, right?

-These pancakes are so light and fluffy even without the dairy.
+• Light and fluffy even without the dairy!
 Whether you have an allergy or are cutting out dairy from your diet, these milk free pancakes will make sure you never miss the dairy!
-They whip up in no time, are made with basic, household ingredients and are perfect with all of your favorite toppings@

 How do you make buttermilk pancakes without milk?